BahramJannesar/WebScrapingLecture/README.md

-## Web Scraping Coruse

-How to web scraping with Request , Bs4 and Selenium library ?

-### What is the meaning of "Scrape" and "Scraper" ?
+## What is the meaning of "Scrape" and "Scraper" ?

 * **Cambridge Dictionary Scrap :** To remove an unwanted covering or a top layer from something, especially using a sharp edge or something rough.